lauchunlok/HKJC-Scraping/README.md

 4. https://racing.hkjc.com/racing/information/English/racing/RaceCard.aspx

 ### Race Result
 In this page, the script will crawl the result table and prize money.
 You can change the number of years of crawling by specifying YEAR_START and YEAR_END on the top of the script.
+It takes around 10 mintues to complete one month.
+So on average, it takes an hour and a half to complete one year given that less/no horse racing in July to Augest.

 ### Horse Form Records